This post may contain affiliate links. Please read our disclosure policy.

 Because of the origins, the mixing method is super strange.
 I suggest you watch my YouTube video on it.
 I’ve tried using the creaming method and it doesn’t come out as fluffy.
 It is worth the extra trouble.
 I promise.

-Whether you frost this cake with cream cheese buttercream like I did here or you serve it with a poached pear, warm caramel and ice cream, you can’t go wrong!
+Whether you frost this cake with cream cheese buttercream like I did here or you serve it with a red wine poached pear, warm caramel sauce and vanilla bean ice cream, you can’t go wrong!
 This American Gingerbread cake will make all your winter blues disappear.

 Cream Cheese Frosting, Optional

 - Dissolve salt and soda in boiling water, set aside.

 - Butter an 8 inch square baking dish.